tomyevoiv/EIE4432HeSheEat/README.md

 VersionInfo:

 Ver.
+1d
+1. Create database to store information of restaurants.
+2. Modify restaurantList.html such that information of restaurants is loaded from database rathar than hard code.
+3. New HTML page restaurantListJS.html, which will generate cards according to length of array obtain from database.
+4. Simple search function which only work in restaurantListJS.html.
+Future development will the function will link to search.php.

+Ver.
 1c
 1. Modify the top navigation bar to responsive, it can now suit in small screen.
 2. Complete layout of cards in restaurantList.html.

 Ver.
 1ba
 1. Change ordering method of cards in restaurantsList.html from row to grid.(In progress)